 It is no surprise therefore that Gatto advocates a free-market school system: “I’m trying to describe a free market in schooling exactly like the one the country had until the Civil War, one in which students volunteer for the kind of education that suits them even if that means self-education” (p.
 18).

 Gatto is quite critical of the public schools as a system.
 One problem he points out is the system’s control over teacher training and certification.
-But as Gatto points out, “You don’t need officially certified teachers in officially certified schools to get a good education” (p.
+But as Gatto says, “You don’t need officially certified teachers in officially certified schools to get a good education” (p.
 49).
 Certainly there are many qualified and skilled people to teach who did not go through their university’s “college of education.”
 Gatto’s solution?
 “Break up these institutional schools, decertify teaching, let anyone who has a mind to teach bid for customers, privatize this whole business—trust the free market system” (p.
 72).

 Again he says we need the free market to correct this government control over education—“By preventing a free market in education, a handful of social engineers, backed by the industries that profit from compulsory schooling—teacher colleges, textbook publishers, material suppliers, and others—has ensured that most of our children will not have an education, even though they may be thoroughly schooled” (p.
 85).